Corinthia Hotel London: Corinthia Hotel

 Having stood unoccupied since 2004, in 2007 the Metropole Building and the adjoining 10 Whitehall Place were acquired for a sum of £130 million by a consortium owned equally by Malta's IHI plc and two of its principal shareholders, the Libyan Foreign Investment Company and Nakheel Hotels of Dubai.
 In September 2008 City of Westminster council approved development of the two buildings as a hotel and residential complex.

 The building reopened in 2011 managed by Corinthia Hotels International.
 10 Whitehall Place has been converted to 12 residences, and a spa run by Espa.

 In a nod to its past, the official announcement of the James Bond movie Skyfall was made at a press conference held at the Corinthia Hotel in November 2011.

 A lengthy sequence in the 2018 thriller Red Sparrow was filmed both inside and outside the hotel.
 The film's press junket and photocall were also later held at the hotel, with star Jennifer Lawrence dressed in a Versace gown that attracted media attention.

-ESPA Life

-ESPA Life at Corinthia is a combination of health, fitness and beauty facilities.
-Hairdresser Daniel Galvin has a hair salon at the hotel.